tlroberts/NMChallenge/Past/00-Past-ReadMe.txt

 The Past directory is intended to store files and content from Challenge Events and On-Going activities from inactive Challenge cycles of the past.
-All content moves to the Past directory at the completion of a Challenge cycle (after the Expo Awards Ceremony event).
+All content moves to the Past directory at the completion of a Challenge Cycle (after the Expo Awards Ceremony event).

-The Challenge cycle is a yearly time period that starts with fund raising activities and preparation of the Summer Teacher Institute in the spring of a calendar year and ends in the spring of the subsequent year at the completion of the Expo Awards event.
+The Challenge Cycle is a yearly time period that starts with fund raising activities and preparation of the Summer Teacher Institute in the spring of a calendar year and ends in the spring of the subsequent year at the completion of the Expo Awards event.

 Example Content of Past (history) of the NM Challenge: